Alex-PK/gtkrs-tutorials/src/chapter_02/objects.md

 ### Packing Boxes

-You may notice that the `pack_*` methods take a lot of miscellanious parameters.
+You may notice that the `pack_*` methods take a lot of miscellaneous parameters.
 The first parameter should be a reference to the widget that you are adding to the container.
-The second and third parameters define the expand a fill parameters respectively.
+The second and third parameters define the `expand` and `fill` parameters respectively.
 The final parameter then defines how many units of space should be between children in the box.

-> To further elaborate on the expand and fill parameters, expand defines whether the
+> To further elaborate on the `expand` and `fill` parameters, `expand` defines whether the
 > given widget should attempt to use all of the extra space that it can.
 Each widget that has
-> the expand parameter set will equally share that extra space.
-Meanwhile, fill defines whether
+> the `expand` parameter set will equally share that extra space.
+Meanwhile, `fill` defines whether
 > the extra spaced should actually have that widget fill to cover that extra space, or should
 > merely use that extra space as padding.